-Art has an important role to play in offering solace and inspiration in challenging times, which is why we have taken the opportunity in this special NGV Collection issue of NGV Magazine to celebrate the many ways that art, design and creativity can connect us to each other, give meaning to our experiences, invite stillness and silence for contemplation, fill us with love, inspire hope, and hopefully provide us with a sense of calm.
+In this special NGV Collection issue of NGV Magazine we celebrate the many ways that art, design and creativity can offer solace and inspiration.
+Art connects us to each other, gives meaning to our experiences, invites stillness and silence for contemplation, fills us with love, inspires hope, and provides us with a sense of calm in challenging times.